NEFSC/READ-SSB-Lee-RFAdataset/documentation/project_logistics.md

 The easist thing to do is to clone this repository to a place on your computer.
 [Here's a starting guide](https://cfss.uchicago.edu/setup/git-with-rstudio/).
 Don't put spaces in the name.
 This will set up many, but not all of the folders.

-His windows computer has put the incomemobility project into:
+His windows computer has put the project into:
 ```
 C:\Users\Min-Yang.Lee\Documents\RFAdataset
 ```
-and his Linux computer has the incomemobility project in:
+and his Linux computer has the project in:
 ```
 /home/mlee/Documents/projects/RFAdataset
 ```